 - Physical Seal, software log - Category III method of sealing can contain both means of security - 4.
-Verify that if the upgrade process fails, the device is inoperable or the original software is restored and surveillance or inspection.
-This requirement enables inspection authorities, which are responsible for the metrological surveillance of legally controlled instruments, to back-trace traced updates of metrologically significant software over an adequate period of time (that depends on national legislation).
-The statement in italics will need to be reworded to comply with US weights and measures requirements.
+Verify that if the upgrade process fails, the device is inoperable or the original software is restored

 The question before the group is, Can this be made mandatory?